 This includes mechanical recycling with some added features used in, for example, the production of large objects from mixed plastic waste.
 The mixed plastic waste is processed using conventional techniques (e.g. extrusion, moulding) into thick-walled objects such as shoe soles and urban furniture (e.g. park benches), traffic controllers and signallers, etc. Thick walls are required because the mix usually yields poor mechanical properties.

 AgPR flooring recycling process: The AgPR cryogenic grinding recycling plant was built in 1993 and production started in 1994.
 Its production capacity is around 4,000 tonnes per year.

 Light concrete: PVC waste is mixed into concrete to decrease its density.
-Such 'light concrete' is currently manufactured using polystyrene.
+Such ‘light concrete’ is currently manufactured using polystyrene.
 Applications include non-structural elements like roofs, insulation walls and slabs covering gutters.
-Trials with PVC waste have been promising, although flexible waste failed to meet all the stringent migration tests.
-One advantage of this option is that it can be applied in several small plants.

 Wood PVC composites: Plastic-wood composites are gaining a share of the decking market.
 Some firms are investigating new applications, for example, structural wood lumber and cladding.
 In the US some companies claims that their decking is manufactured from 95% recycled content, including reclaimed wood, sawdust and plastics.
 PVC has been tested along with other plastics such as PE and PP.

 Compared to conventional mechanical recycling, non-conventional mechanical recycling methods are often more complex and have been developed to tackle PVC products that are more difficult to recycle.
 These materials are often composite materials or too contaminated to be accessible using conventional recycling.
 Examples of such waste streams include PVC cables where PVC could be contaminated with copper, or tarpaulins in which PVC is combined with polyester fibre.